plovanpete/dealscoverCS3980project/README.md

   - Only has the testing webpage

 ## Backend
+Backend currently only logs restaurants that are created, deleted, or updated.
 - **couponfinder**:
   - Contains pydantic models for coupons in models folder
   - Routes are the endpoint APIs for backend, using CRUD operations